 What Is an Access Point?

-A wireless access point, or simply access point, is a piece of hardware that enables Wi-Fi devices to connect to a wired network.
+A wireless access point, or simply an access point, is a piece of hardware that enables Wi-Fi devices to connect to a wired network.
 In other words, an access point can create a wireless network.
 The device is most often used in offices or other large buildings.

 The way it works is quite simple.
 The access point connects to a wired router through an Ethernet cable and projects Wi-Fi in the chosen area.
 If you want to extend your Wi-Fi connection to another room but don’t have a router there, you can install an access point and connect it to the router through an Ethernet cable.